changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-network-create-udr-arm-cli.md

 <properties
-   pageTitle="リソース マネージャーで Azure CLI を使用してルーティングを制御し、仮想アプライアンスを使用する | Microsoft Azure"
-   description="Azure CLI を使用してルーティングを制御し仮想アプライアンスを使用する方法を説明する"
-   services="virtual-network"
-   documentationCenter="na"
-   authors="jimdial"
+   pageTitle="Control routing and use virtual appliances in Resource Manager using the Azure CLI | Microsoft Azure" description="Learn how to control routing and use virtual appliances using the Azure CLI" services="virtual-network" documentationCenter="na" authors="jimdial"